Common IgE Allergy Symptoms:

 The health care provider will wait to test for the specific allergen that caused anaphylaxis (if the cause is not obvious) until after treatment.

-Anaphylaxis is an emergency condition requiring immediate professional medical attention.
+Anaphylaxis is an emergency condition requiring immediate professional medical attention and urgent care.
 Call 911 immediately.

 Check the person’s airway, breathing, and circulation (the ABC’s of Basic Life Support).
 A warning sign of dangerous throat swelling is a very hoarse/whispered voice or coarse sounds when the person is breathing in air.
 If necessary, begin rescue breathing and CPR.